datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 ----
 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ba448c1da3

-## 3. Sum and Seq
+## 3. Functions

-Look to the right and see the result of typing the following code into R (Run the code from the console):
+Run the following code in the R console:

 ```{r, eval=FALSE}
 n <- 1000
 x <- seq(1,n)
 sum(x)
 ```

-Based on the result, what do you think the functions seq and sum do?
+Based on the result, what do you think the functions `seq` and `sum` do?
 You can use the help system:

 *** =instructions
 - sum creates a list of numbers and seq adds them up.